Rails CanCan

 end

-option.class ProductsController < ApplicationController
+:class option.class ProductsController < ApplicationController

 load_and_authorize_resource :class => "Store::Product"